Wage and Hour Violations

-Many employers take advantage of their employees and workers violating their employment rights concerning how they are paid.
+Many employers take advantage of their employees concerning how they are paid.
 The Gould Firm represents employees whose rights have been violated.
-Our San Diego wage and hour lawyer will pursue your employer to recover monetary damages including lost wages, penalties, interest and attorney’s fees you may be entitled to.
+Our San Diego wage and hour violation lawyer will pursue your employer to recover monetary damages, including lost wages, penalties, interest, and attorney’s fees you may be entitled to.

-Many employees do not realize that Federal, State and in some cases, local laws protect them by requiring employers to pay minimum wages, overtime wages and also require employers in most cases to provide meal breaks, rest periods or compensation in lieu thereof.
+Many employees do not realize that federal, state, and local laws protect them by requiring employers to pay minimum wages and overtime wages, and provide meal breaks, rest periods, or compensation in lieu thereof.
 These laws also provide employees other rights concerning how their paychecks are calculated.

 Another area where employers often fail to compensate their employees is the failure to provide meal periods and rest breaks.
 Employers in California must provide and document meal breaks of 30 minutes for every five hours of work.
-However, certain exceptions may apply as in the case of an agreed-upon written waiver.
+However, certain exceptions may apply, as in the case of an agreed-upon written waiver.
 For every meal break violation, the employer must pay the employee one additional hour of pay as a penalty.
-The employee is also entitled to a 10-minute rest break after 3-1/2 hours worked in a 4-hour shift.
-This is time for the employee to rest, relax and do as they choose.
+The employee is also entitled to a 10-minute rest break after three and a half hours worked in a four-hour shift.
+This is time for the employee to rest, relax, and do as they choose.
 For every rest break violation, the employer must also pay one additional hour of pay to the employee as a penalty.

-If you or your co-workers believe you may have been cheated or taken advantage of by your employer, you can speak confidentially with an attorney with the expertise to advise you on your rights and evaluate whether your employer has failed to comply with the rules and regulations that protect you.
-If you were deprived of wages, meal breaks or rest breaks the employment law attorneys at The Gould Firm to protect your rights.
-Our San Diego wage and hour lawyer understands California’s employment laws and are here to help.
-Call us at (619) 273-3431 or use our online contact form and schedule a free consultation today.
+If you or your co-workers believe you may have been cheated or taken advantage of by your employer, you can speak confidentially with an attorney with the expertise to advise you on your rights and evaluate whether your employer has failed to comply with rules and regulations.
+If you were deprived of wages, meal breaks, or rest breaks, The Gould Firm can help.
+Our wage and hour violation attorney in San Diego understands California’s employment laws and is here to help.